lumitorch/pytorchjob/README.md

 ## Contributing

-This component is part of the LumiTorch infrastructure toolkit.
-For issues and contributions, please refer to the project repository.
+Part of the LumiTorch infrastructure toolkit.
+Contributions welcome via GitHub issues and pull requests.

-## License

-Please refer to the project's license file for licensing information.